Episode 278: Meet Like You Mean It - Virtual Project Meetings Made Easy (Free)

 Cornelius Fichtner: Hello and welcome to Episode # 278.
 This is the Project Management Podcast™ at www.pm-podcast.com and I'm Cornelius Fichtner.

 Before we get started, I have a quick favor to ask of you.
 Do you like The Project Management Podcast™?
-Do you like it well enough to take a couple of minutes and write an iTunes review for us?
-If you do, then please go to www.pm-podcast.com/review or just open up the iTunes Store and tell others what you think of The Project Management Podcast™.
+Do you like it well enough to take a couple of minutes and write an Apple Podcasts review for us?
+If you do, then please go to www.pm-podcast.com/review or just open Apple Podcasts and tell others what you think of The Project Management Podcast™.
 Thank you!

 And now back to today's topic.
 If you're going to be holding a meeting, then you should meet like you mean it.
 This statement comes from Wayne Turmel who has been speaking and consulting on communications and on successful meetings in particular for a very long time.